dss-extensions/DSS-Python/README.md

 If you have any question, feel free to open a ticket on GitHub (here or at https://github.com/dss-extensions/dss-extensions), or contact directly me through email (pmeira at ieee.org).
 Please allow me a few days to respond.

-Credits / Acknowlegement
+Credits / Acknowledgment
 ========================
-DSS Python is based on EPRI's OpenDSS via the [`dss_capi`](http://github.com/dss-extensions/dss_capi/) project, so check its licensing information too.
+DSS-Python is based on EPRI's OpenDSS via the [`dss_capi`](http://github.com/dss-extensions/dss_capi/) project, so check its licensing information too.

 This project is licensed under the (new) BSD, available in the `LICENSE` file.
 It's the same license OpenDSS uses (`OPENDSS_LICENSE`).
 OpenDSS itself uses KLUSolve and SuiteSparse, licensed under the GNU LGPL 2.1.